Football notebook: Brian Kelly gives injury updates, previews Florida State

 Special teams

-After teasing the announcement earlier in the week, LSU football announced who will wear No. 18 Saturday.

-Special teams issues plagued LSU throughout 2022, and two muffed punts, a missed field goal and missed extra point were the difference in last year’s season opener versus Florida State.
+Special teams issues plagued LSU throughout 2022; two muffed punts, a missed field goal and missed extra point were the difference in last year’s season opener versus Florida State.
 LSU returns its kicker and punter from last season, and Kelly was complimentary of both.

 “Damian Ramos has been outstanding with field goals throughout camp and Jay Bramblett has been a weapon,” Kelly said.
 “We think special teams should and can be a positive force and influence games.”